gumaerc-testorg/res.ll-003-january-iap-2011/content/resources/portablebike-mounted-version-of-the-coffee-can-radar.md

   youtube_description: ''
   youtube_id: idkDrHQES0U
 ---
 A University of Vermont senior design project creates a portable/bike mounted version of the coffee can radar.
-(This video is from [Jrpotivn](http://www.youtube.com/user/Jrpotvin) via YouTube, and is not covered by our [Creative Commons license](https://ocw-studio.odl.mit.edu/terms/#cc).)
+(This video is from {{% resource_link "c7536397-b274-4f2e-a085-53331035f555" "Jrpotivn" %}} via YouTube, and is not covered by our {{% resource_link "cd3edf17-0b60-40a6-b619-0a120f4ffe14" "Creative Commons license" %}}.)